 2. Saves Time

-As we reviewed above, it might take a maximum of thirty minutes for the head gasket sealer to work.
-This amount of time doesn’t compare to how long the repair would take.
+As I mentioned above, it might take a maximum of thirty minutes for the head gasket sealer to work.
+This is drastically shorter than the amount of time a full repair would take.

 3. Cheap Repair

 The average head gasket repair can cost upwards of $2,000 or even more.
 This isn’t something most people are prepared for.
 On the other hand, you can use a head gasket sealer for a fraction of the cost.

 There are many different head gasket sealer brands to choose from.
 Even if you choose one of the more expensive options, you may only pay $45.